atthecodeface/slm/sphinx/index.rst

+ .. py:module:: slm

 Topographic streamline analysis
 ##########################################

-Introduction
-************

 The `Streamlines`_ project provides a suite of Python tools to study the structure of surface-water flow on large digital terrain models (DTMs).
-It takes the form of a Python 3 package, some demo Jupyter/IPython notebooks, and a custom set of open-source lidar DTM data files for the notebooks to work on.
+It takes the form of a Python 3 package, called :py:mod:`slm`, which uses :ref:`numba <numba:install_frontpage>` and :mod:`PyOpenCL <pyopencl>` to speed up processing, along with some demo Jupyter/IPython notebooks, and a custom set of `open-source lidar DTM`_ data files for the notebooks to work on.

 .. warning::